National Syndicalists (Portugal): Development

 The MNS emerged amongst a group of students who were associated with the Liga Nacional 28 de maio but had grown disillusioned with its right-wing economic platform.
 Under the leadership of Francisco Rolão Preto, the National Syndicalists emerged in 1932 from a tradition of Monarchism and Integralismo Lusitano ("Lusitanic Integralism") to offer a platform that they hoped would lead to full corporatism of association or unionism in opposition to capitalism and communism.
-They called for a totalitarian state to rule Portugal, although they placed central importance on the Catholic Church and made Catholic identity an important part of their appeal.
+They called for an Authoritarian state to rule Portugal, although they placed central importance on the Catholic Church and made Catholic identity an important part of their appeal.
 They adopted the Order of Christ Cross as their emblem, in order to underline their Christian ethos, and set up their own armed militia that became known as the "Blueshirts" (Camisas azuis) because of the colour of their uniforms (inspired by Benito Mussolini's Blackshirts); they also greeted each other using the Roman salute.
 Their main inspiration was Italian fascism although they were also linked to the Spanish Falange, who shared many of their ideas.

+The MNS was a political movement also known as the "Blue Shirts," which they wore as a uniform.
+They held rallies in uniform, during which they used the Roman salute in vogue among European nationalist organizations of the time.

 Rolão Preto clashed with José Antonio Primo de Rivera the founder and leader of the Spanish Falange Española, whom he dubbed "too capitalist", and the MNS also hinted at wishing to add Spanish Galicia to Portugal, a further source of tension with the Falangist.
 Brigadas de choque, a form of stormtrooper organisation, were established by the MNS although rarely utilised, with street battles not really a feature of Portuguese politics at the time.